 According to Tynisha’s boyfriend, Thomas Moore, he and Singleton were in the rapper’s apartment smoking the hallucinogen PCP.
 The following day, Tynisha returned to the apartment to see her beau, and there she finds an out-of-control Singleton still high from the evening before.
 It wasn’t until Tynisha’s friend, Alisa Allen, came over to visit that she made the dreadful discovery of the young woman’s dismembered body in the apartment.

 “She was cut up really, really bad,” Allen said.

-The aspiring model had been stabbed in her shoulder blade and her cheat was torn open with her organs exposed.
+The aspiring model had been stabbed in her shoulder blade, and her cheek was torn open with her organs exposed.
 There were teeth marks on her lungs and face.
-Allen called the police and authorities found Singleton standing in the middle of a street naked, covered in blood, and yelling to the sky.
+Allen called the police, and authorities found Singleton standing in the middle of a street naked, covered in blood, and yelling to the sky.
 When examined by doctors, his stomach content included flesh that did not belong to him.
 He ate Tynisha’s body raw.

 “She was beautiful,” said her friend Tanisha Lowe.
 “No matter what was going on in her life, she knew how to keep smiling.”

-*Note* It’s incredible how difficult it was for me to find a photo of Tynisha Ysais to accompany this article, but plenty of “Free Lurch” pictures throughout social media.
+*Note* It’s incredible how difficult it was to find a photo of Tynisha Ysais to accompany this article.
+Still, there are plenty of “Free Lurch” pictures throughout social media.

 Join the Our Black Girls conversations on Facebook, Instagram, Twitter, and TikTok, as well as on the OBG Podcasts on Apple, Spotify, Google, and Anchor FM.
 Stay updated on the latest cases, developments, messages from survivors, and much more.